 Of pols who decide to step outside the box sartorially, Micek said, “I’m sure they get a merciless amount of hazing from their colleagues.
 [But] I think people rebel in slow ways.
 I don’t think it damages their credibility.”

 Stack regularly shops at Les Richards at Liberty Place, which sells Burberry, Ted Baker and Ermenegildo Zegna, to name a few, but 40 percent of the business is custom suits.
 For a time, Stack didn’t broadcast this; the prices on the Les Richards are dear.
 (Some LR suits cost four-figures.
 But with a sale like this one, shoppers can score a suit for $399.)
 The store steers men toward not brown, but olive.
 Not a lighter gray hankie with a darker gray suit, but perhaps a pink one.
-Les Richards himself tells us that a contingent among his customers are “metrosexuals.”
-He pauses, “I’m not sure people really know what that means.”
+Les Richards himself told us that a contingent among his customers are “metrosexuals.”
+He paused, “I’m not sure people really know what that means.”

 The store, in fact, has a master tailor, Lucinda Machado, in-house.

 “If I try something on, he asks Lucy to come out right away, and says ‘What do you think, Lucy?’”
-Stack says.
+Stack said.
 “And she says ‘magnificent’ and starts getting the tape thing out and the chalk.
 I say, ‘I wasn’t going to buy this.’

 “I have no choice.”

 Machado is one of those rare, indispensable creatures who openly admits to loving a task the more tedious and complex it gets.
 She’s fastidious.
 But Stack doesn’t take much work.
 One of his arms is a touch shorter than the other, so she alters accordingly.
-She does a tighter taper, so the fit looks, in her native Portuguese, “more slimming, more refined.”
+She does a tighter taper, so the fit looks, she said in her native Portuguese, “more slimming, more refined.”
 Voilá.
 The lieutenant governor is ready.

 Stack has a suit that he calls “The Cobalt.”
 It’s pushing that line.
 It’s blue, but it’s not navy.
 “The Cobalt is when I’m really announcing my presence,” he said.
 “When I bought the suit, I thought, ‘Is this a little too much?’
 And the man who sold it to me said, ‘You’re going to crush.’”
 He wore it for his swearing-in.
 He wore it to meet Pope Francis.